polymerdao/plonky2-solidity-verifier/README.md

 Updates
 -----

+- **9/28/2022** Current gas cost for verification of a size 50855 dummy proof is 27M.
 - **9/27/2022** Added more gates support.
 Updated gas estimations.
-Current gas cost for verification of a size 50855 dummy proof is 62M.
-Current gas cost of verification of a size 59243 proof with public inputs is 97M.
 - **9/11/2022** Added public inputs support.
 Temporarily use sha256 as the public inputs hash function (slightly more gas than keccak256) due to missing keccak256 plonky2 circuits.
 - **9/2/2022** Implemented verify_fri_proof().